doublep/logview/README.md

 current entry.
 You can also use `C-p` (`<up>`) to browse history of previously entered values and `C-n` (`<down>`) for a few default values.

+### Views<a id="views-explained"></a>

+Views are named sets of filters that you can activate quickly.
+They are especially useful if you use name or message filters a lot, and often find yourself typing in the same filters over and over again.

+The easiest way to define a view is by first adding all the filters you need.
+This way you can see in the buffer if the filtering result matches what you expect.
+After you are satisfied, type `V s` and a name for the new view.
+Notice that the mode line now displays name of the view in square brackets after the submode name, e.g.:

+    Logview/SLF4J [useful-view-1]

+Now type `R` to reset all the filters.
+All previously hidden entries will be shown again and the view name disappear from the mode line.
+However, to restore the filters now you don’t have to re-create them one-by-one.
+Simply type `v` and whatever name you used when saving your first view.
+You can also use text completion to pick among all the defined views.

+Remember that further filtering doesn’t affect view definition.
+If you want to change a view, save filters as a view with the same name again, and confirm that you do want to replace the previous definition.
+Alternative way is to edit views using `V e`.
+This pops up a separate buffer just like `f` command does, but instead of filters you will edit all defined views for the current submode at once.
+This way you can change existing definitions, delete unneeded or add more.
+Commands like `V s` or `V d` (delete a view by name) can be seen as just a convenience.

+Views come in two kinds: globally accessible and bound to a specific submode.
+This distinction is important if you use logs of different kinds.
+Most often you need submode-specific views, because text filters usually can’t be meaningfully applied without changes to different programs.
+When you use `v` command, only the views for the current submode plus any global views are available for selection.